What is the Russian Join?

 When and why to use this technique

-The Russian join seems to solve two of our nuances, knots and ends.
+The Russian join seems to solve two of little nuances, knots and ends.
 So why not use it every time you want to add a new color or you run out of yarn?
+Well, it only works with certain types of yarn.

 That brings me to another downfall – it doesn’t really work with roving yarns.